Unorganized North Algoma District: Island Lake

-Kennedy

 Leeburn

 Leeburn (46°28′00″N 83°48′52″W) is located along Highway 638.
 At one time there was a gold mine at Bass Lake, a few kilometres north of Leeburn.
 The quality of the ore found was not sufficient to make the mine profitable.

 Lochalsh

 Lochalsh (48°21′00″N 84°16′00″W) is a ghost town and rail siding located at the very south end of Wabatongushi Lake, along the Canadian Pacific Railway between Missanabie and Franz.
 A taxi ran between Lochalsh, Goudreau, and the Cline Mine.
 When the mine closed in 1946, both towns became ghost towns.
 There are still active mining operations in the area as well as a few ghost mines.
 The area around Lochalsh has a population of one.

-MacDuff

 Montreal River

 Montreal River or Montreal River Harbour (47°14′25″N 84°38′45″W) is a very small community located at the mouth of the Montreal River just south of Lake Superior Provincial Park.
 Immediately north of the community, the Montreal River Hill is one of the more famous segments of Ontario Highway 17, simultaneously recognized for both its scenic vistas of the surrounding wilderness and its potential to create a bottleneck in the Trans-Canada Highway system because winter storms can render it impassable.